 Computer technology is incorporated across the Health Information Technology curriculum.
-In HITG 108, Introduction to Computer Applications for Healthcare Professionals, students are oriented to and tested on computer concepts, technology, and software applications (i.e. word processing, excel, power point, and databases).
+In HITG 108, Introduction to Computer Applications for Healthcare Professionals, students are oriented to and tested on computer concepts, technology, and software applications (i.e. Word Processing, Excel, PowerPoint, and databases).
 Students are required to utilize computer technology and various software applications in most health information technology courses.

-Prerequisite Course
+\Prerequisite Course(s)

-Students are to complete BIOL 220 as a required prerequisite course and earn a "C" or better prior to gaining admission to the Health Information Technology Program.
-The four (4) credit hours for this course are included in the total 69 credit hours for the curriculum.
+Students are to complete BIOL 220/220L and ALLH 210 and earn a "C" or better in prerequisite courses prior to gaining admission to the Health Information Technology Program.
+The seven (7) credit hours for these courses are included in the total sixty-seven (67) credit hours for the curriculum.